abouzia/abz-settings-api/README.md

-# WP Simple Plugin Starter
+# WordPress Plugin: Practicing Settings API with Clean Architecture

 ## Description

-This is a simple WordPress plugin starter.
-It provides a basic structure that you can use to build your own custom WordPress plugins.
+This is a WordPress plugin project that practices using the Settings API with clean architecture principles.
+The goal of this project is to create a robust and maintainable WordPress plugin.

+## Features

+- Utilizes the WordPress Settings API
+- Implements clean architecture principles
+- Easy to install and use

 ## Installation

-1. Download the plugin and extract the files.
+1. Download the plugin from the GitHub repository.
-2. Upload the extracted `wp-simple-plugin-starter` folder to the `/wp-content/plugins/` directory.
+2. Upload the plugin files to the `/wp-content/plugins/` directory, or install the plugin through the WordPress plugins screen directly.
-3. Activate the plugin through the 'Plugins' menu in WordPress.
+3. Activate the plugin through the 'Plugins' screen in WordPress.

-## Usage

-After activating the plugin, you can start using it immediately.
-If the plugin includes settings, you can configure them in the WordPress admin panel.

-## Contributing

-Contributions are welcome!
-To contribute:

-1. Fork the repository.
-2. Create your feature branch (`git checkout -b feature/fooBar`).
-3. Commit your changes (`git commit -am 'Add some fooBar'`).
-4. Push to the branch (`git push origin feature/fooBar`).
-5. Create a new Pull Request.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.